yegor256/0pdd/README.md

 These options are supported:

   * `short-title`: issue title will not include file name and line numbers

+The `tags` section lists GitHub labels that will automatically be attached to all new issues we create.
+If you don't have that labels in your GitHub repository, they will automatically be created.

 ## How to contribute?